bairblog/bairblog.github.io/_posts/2020-10-06-plan2explore.md

 gradients through the model.
 The policy is learned completely inside the imagination of the world model.
 During exploration, this imagination training ensures that our exploration policy is always up-to-date with the current world model and collects data that are still novel.
+The figure below shows the imagination training process.

 <p style="text-align:center;">
 <img src="https://bair.berkeley.edu/static/blog/plan2explore/figure4_policy.gif" height="" width="90%">
 <br />
 </p>

-# Curiosity-driven exploration behavior
+# Evaluation of curiosity-driven exploration behavior

-We evaluate Plan2Explore on 20 continuous control tasks from the
+We evaluate Plan2Explore on the <a href="https://github.com/deepmind/dm_control">DeepMind Control Suite</a>, which features 20 tasks requiring different control skills, such as locomotion, balancing, and simple object manipulation.
-<a href="https://github.com/deepmind/dm_control">DeepMind Control Suite</a>.
 The agent only has access to image observations and no proprioceptive information.
-Instead of random exploration, which fails to take the agent far from the initial position, Plan2Explore leads to diverse movement strategies like jumping, running, and flipping.
+Instead of random exploration, which fails to take the agent far from the initial position, Plan2Explore leads to diverse movement strategies like jumping, running, and flipping, as shown in the figure below.
 Later, we will see that these are effective practice episodes that enable the agent to quickly learn to solve various continuous control tasks.

 <p style="text-align:center;">
 <img src="https://bair.berkeley.edu/static/blog/plan2explore/figure5_gif1.gif" height="190" width="">